xhente/omv-regen/README.md

 * `omv-regen`          → Opens the main graphical interface.
 * `omv-regen backup`   → Creates a backup of the OMV configuration.
-* `omv-regen ayuda`    → Opens the help dialogs with full documentation.
+* `omv-regen help`    → Opens the help dialogs with full documentation.

 ## ADVANTAGES OVER A CONVENTIONAL BACKUP